Lady Mary Peters is an Olympic and Commonwealth Athletics Legend.

 - Churchill Foundation Fellowship Scholarship 1972

-Dame Mary is best known for her triumphant Athletics career.
+Lady Mary is best known for her triumphant Athletics career.
 During the years 1961-1974 Mary represented Northern Ireland and Great Britain winning many accolades.

 Many honours, awards and trophies have been bestowed upon Mary, and the use of words like ‘Golden Girl’, ‘Legend’ and ‘Icon’ are frequently used by way of introduction at her after-dinner speaking engagements and motivational lectures throughout the world.

-Dame Mary Peters is one of life’s rarities: a wonderful raconteur who speaks from vast experience with dignity and knowledge yet with caring, humility and humour.
+Lady Mary Peters is one of life’s rarities: a wonderful raconteur who speaks from vast experience with dignity and knowledge yet with caring, humility and humour.